JBrinco/Chromapy/README.md

 There is also an `Examples_Templates` folder which has example input and output files for every function the software performs.
 Please look into these carefully, because the program requires very specific inputs to work prperly.
 This is explained in the detailed sections for each submodule.

+The file called `Calls_functioning` has several examples of command line calls which will give you a result.
+Use them as examples to find out how the program works.

 There is also a `Windows` folder with two files, which will help you open an anaconda instance in Microsoft Windows.

 ***